 Deny crisis strategies should be used in victim crises when the organization is faced with rumors or accusations that are harmful, but not true.
 Rather than rebuilding the relationship, it's best to confront the cause of the crisis immediately to avoid further escalation.
 It's important to keep in mind that this strategy is only effective if your business is truly at no fault for the situation.

 4. Bolster Strategy

 This strategy works to position the organization as an asset to its stakeholders.
-This is achieved by reminding stakeholders of its former good deeds and praising stakeholders for their dedication and loyalty.
-Bolster crisis strategies can be used in conjunction with other primary crisis strategies, especially when the organization is faced with victim crises.
+This is achieved by reminding stakeholders of the organization’s former good deeds and praising stakeholders for their dedication and loyalty.
+Bolster crisis strategies can be used in conjunction with other primary crisis strategies, especially when the organization is facing a victim crisis.

 While each of these strategies is predicted to be effective in the specific crises laid out, it's impossible to know exactly how stakeholders — and the overall public — will react to an organization's chosen response.
 So, it's important to prepare not only for the public's response to the crisis but also for their response to your follow up actions.